MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-selectors/manage-selectors.md

   - Attribute element list filter
   - Metric qualification selector

-### Compatibility on and after MicroStrategy 2021 Update 1
+### Compatibility on and after Strategy 2021 Update 1

-For library versions on and after MicroStrategy 2021 Update 1, the behavior changes based on the Intelligence Server version.
+For library versions on and after Strategy 2021 Update 1, the behavior changes based on the Intelligence Server version.

-- For Intelligence Server versions prior to MicroStrategy 2021 Update 1
+- For Intelligence Server versions prior to Strategy 2021 Update 1
   - The expected behavior for the GET filter API is that the fetched filter definition json is missing information for visualization as filter and dataset name for dataset.
 Returns the definition of the following selector types:
     - Attribute element list selector
     - Attribute qualification selector